 Studies show that people who adopt a Mediterranean diet have a significantly lower risk of heart disease and many other health conditions.
 Even family members of people who adopt a Mediterranean diet benefit from a “halo effect”.
 This is due to their families’ healthy habits rubbing off on them.

-This type of eating is also easy on the budget, as beans, pasta, and seasonal produce are all affordable ingredients.
+This type of eating is also budget-friendly, as beans, legumes, pasta, and seasonal produce are all affordable ingredients.

 Kelly LeBlanc, MLA, RD, LDN is an expert in food, nutrition and cultural intersections of food and culture.
 She serves as the Director of Nutrition for Oldways, a food and nutrition nonprofit dedicated to helping people live healthier lives through cultural food traditions.
 Readers assume full responsibility for consulting a qualified health professional regarding health conditions or concerns before starting a health program, new way of eating, or diet.